-Students may make changes to their class schedules during the add/drop period.
+Students may make changes to their class schedules during the add/drop period of each term.
 It is strongly recommended that students work with their academic adviser to ensure that they are on track to meet degree requirements.
-The add/drop period begins the first day of classes and lasts ten working days.
+The add/drop period begins the first day of classes and lasts till the end of the first week of the term.
 No mark will appear on the transcript.
 Adding a course could result in the increase of student tuition and fee charges.
 Dropping a class could result in the reduction of already awarded financial aid and an increase in the student account balance.
+Each student may add/drop classes in either term I or term II (Spring, Fall) as long as the student maints at least one 4 credit course in a term. however, a student may not drop below 12 credits in their second term of a given semester as doing so would result in the loss of full-time status as a student..